 DCED Announces New Jobs, New Low-Interest Loans Approved by Pennsylvania Industrial Development Authority

-Harrisburg, PA – Department of Community and Economic Development Secretary Dennis Davin today announced that new state investments through the Pennsylvania Industrial Development Authority (PIDA) program will support the continued growth of Pennsylvania businesses that are projected to create and retain a combined 94 jobs.
+Harrisburg, PA – Department of Community and Economic Development Secretary Dennis Davin today announced that new state investments through the Pennsylvania Industrial Development Authority (PIDA) program will support the continued growth of Pennsylvania small businesses that are projected to create and retain jobs and support private sector growth.

-At the November meeting, PIDA approved more than $676,000 in low-interest loans for two projects in Mifflin County, which will generate more than $1.6 million in total investments.
+At the December meeting, PIDA approved $1.4 million in low-interest loans for four projects in Bedford, Berks, and Monroe counties generating more than $5.8 million in total investments.

-In 2015, PIDA has approved $54.4 million in low-interest loans that have resulted in $123.5 million in private investment, and supported nearly 2,500 created and retained jobs.
+In 2015, PIDA has approved $54.9 million in low-interest loans that have resulted in $125.8 million in private investment and supported 2,570 created and retained jobs.

 PIDA is an independent authority staffed and regulated through the Department of Community and Economic Development.
 The Authority provides capital for building acquisition, construction and renovation work, machinery and equipment loans along with working capital line of credit loans, primarily for manufacturers, industrial developers, research and development firms, agricultural processors and employers looking to establish national or regional headquarters in Pennsylvania.

 PIDA is continuing to offer extremely competitive interest rates due to recent market changes.
 Qualified applicants are eligible to select either a reset rate of 2.50 percent for the first seven years or a fixed rate of 3.50 percent for real estate financing, 3.50 percent fixed rate for equipment loans, 3.50 percent fixed rate loans for a 12-month period for working capital and accounts receivable lines of credit, and 2.00 percent fixed rate for pollution prevention and energy efficient loans.
 Rates will be in effect for loan applications received through Dec.
 31, 2015.